prabudewage/JoppaLora/README.md

 Raw data is in UTC time.
 Average data per 10 minutes and hourly.
 Save two dataFrames of 10 minutes and Hourly.

 ### 2. Local_AvgDF
+Convert all three dataFrames from UTC time to Local (Texas) time.
+Average all three dataFrames per 10 min, hourly and daily.
+Add day name for all three dataFrames and save.

 ### 3. Plots
+Scripts of scatter plots bar charts and grib visualization